Fix Spotify Not Responding on Windows: 6 Tested Methods

 #Add a Windows Firewall Exception for Spotify

 Your firewall might be blocking Spotify from reaching its servers.
-This is common after Windows updates that reset firewall rules, and it only takes about 2 minutes to check.
+This shows up most often after a Windows feature update, which silently resets some firewall rules to default.
+The check itself takes about two minutes.

 Open the Start menu, type Windows Security, and open it.
 Select Virus & threat protection and click Manage settings.
 Scroll down to Exclusions, click Add or remove exclusions, then Add an exclusion.
 Choose Folder and browse to C:\Users\YourUsername\AppData\Roaming\Spotify.